 - You can add a local filter to a report on the dashboard by clicking the Filter icon corresponding to the report.

-- The global filters applied to the report are displayed with the prefix G1.
+- The global filters applied to the report are displayed with a prefix, for example: G1 for the first Global Filter, G2 for the second global filter and so on.
 Also, the global filters are appended at the end of Advanced Logic with the AND operator by default.

 - If a global filter is applied on a field on which a local filter is already applied, the global filter overrides the local filter.